nabham/express-limit-rate/README.md

 ```
 **NOTE** If store type is memory no store configuration is needed.
 This configuration is optional, if not passed will fallback to default parameters shown above.
 Default store is redis.

-`In-memory store does not work well in case of multi worker, as each worker will have its own heap space.`
+`In case of multi node processes set atomic property in store configuration.
+In-memory store does not work well in case of multi worker, as each worker will have its own heap space.`

 ### bucket creation configuration